 However, certified professionals stand a far better chance of being hired or promoted than self-taught experts.
 After all, an IT certification validates one’s competencies and increases their credibility in the employer’s eyes.
-To that end, we’ve put together a basic guideline on how and why to choose the best certification program to fit your needs.
+To that end, we’ve put together a basic guideline on how to choose the right IT certification program to fit your needs.

 Why You Should Consider a Certification in Information Technology

 According to CompTIA, around 91% of employers say that IT certifications play a critical role in their hiring decision as they are a “reliable predictor of a successful employee.”
 It’s for this reason that as many as 72% of employers will require an IT certification for certain job openings, 67% will use them to measure a candidate’s work ethic and determination, while 60% use them to confirm a candidate’s expertise.

 Most employers also agree that certified professionals make ideal job candidates.
 In fact, around 95% of them say that certificates provide a baseline of set knowledge for certain positions, 92% say that they provide credibility, and 91% say that certificates save time and resources when screening candidates.
 In addition, around 92% of employers also mentioned that certified employees will receive higher starting salaries and tend to learn faster while on the job.

 However, getting hired is only the first step in an IT career.
 Luckily, certifications will provide you with additional benefits beyond this first step.
 Among these, we can include: